jaeyk/comp_thinking_social_science/02_Unix-Bash/05_git.md

 ### 5. Push and pull (or fetch)

-This feature shows how git works as a collaboration tool.
+These features show how Git works as a collaboration tool.

 If you have not already done, let's clone PS239T directory on your clocal machine.